The Lifespan of Persian Cats

 Persian cats are predisposed to certain breed-related health issues that can affect their longevity.
 These include respiratory problems, polycystic kidney disease, eye conditions (such as cherry eye and entropion), and heart diseases.
 It is important for Persian cat owners to be aware of these potential health concerns and provide proactive care to maintain their cat’s health and well-being.

-See also How Much Does a Chinchilla Persian Cat Cost?
+See also How to Distinguish a Chinchilla from a Persian Cat

 Care and Diet